Each year thousands of dollars worth of chemical weedkillers are sold for the purpose of killing dandelions and other unwanted “weeds”.

 Did you know that dandelions are actually one of the healthiest herbs?

-For centuries dandelions have been used to aid in digestion, cleanse the liver, ease gallstone pain and lower blood pressure.
+For centuries dandelions have been used medicinally to aid in digestion, cleanse the liver, ease gallstone pain and lower blood pressure.

 This free plant grows in everyone’s yard and can easily be used to maintain your health.

-Every part of the dandelion can be used.
+Every part of the dandelion is edible.

 I used to cringe when she would saute the flowers and add them to our salads with the leaves.